UWNetworksLab/uProxy-p2p/src/metrics/README.md

 ## Directories

+Library directories:

 * `model/`: The core business logic of the metrics system.
 * `adaptors/`: Implementation of model concepts that interfaces with external systems.

+Application directories:

 * `metrics_server/`: The code for the metrics server application.
 * `tools/`: Applications for development and maintenance of the system.

+There ae a few restrictions on dependencies between the modules:

+* `model` cannot depend on anything other than the `model` itself and basic external libraries.
+* `adaptors` can depend on `model` and external libraries, but not on applications.
+* Application modules can depend on `model` and `adaptors` but not on other applications.

 ## Local Development